 This page will provide you with information about CBD and the developing industrial hemp program.

 Texas Department of Agriculture Commissioner Sid Miller has recorded this introductory video to Texas's industrial hemp program:

 In the past two years, there have been changes in how CBD is viewed under the law at both the state and federal level.
 Below are links to read the text of this legislation.
-The federal bill became law on December 20th, 2018, and the Texas bill was signed into law by the governor on June 10th, 2019.
+The federal bill became law on December 20th, 2018, and the state bill creating Chapters 121 and 122 of the Texas Agriculture Code was signed into law by the governor on June 10th, 2019.

 For a detailed explanation of the developments in the law surrounding CBD, please see the article entitled "CBD: The Evolving Landscape of Laws and Regulations" written by Elizabeth F. Griffin in the State Bar of Texas's 2019 Food and Drug Law Continuing Legal Education course.
 Ms. Griffin explains what CBD is and cites to relevant state and federal resources on the topic.